 Our teachers offer lively concentration in subjects taught in three to four week lesson blocks.
 This allows content to rest at times; it is then reawakened later, to find the children have a deeper understanding of the material when given the opportunity to let it steep.
 In general, one can expect a subject to be introduced one year, practiced the next, and then mastered the third year – for example, fractions are introduced in fourth grade, practiced in fifth grade (along with their counterpart, decimal fractions), and mastered in 6th grade, perfectly timed with their introduction to Business math, percentages and the like.

 Children, throughout the curriculum, create original lesson books that expand artistic freedom and in-depth understanding of history, language arts, science, and math.

-Foreign languages are taught with exploration into the rich culture of the language.
+Foreign languages, when available, are taught with exploration into the rich culture of the language.